r05921077/ML2017/final/README.md

-run src/preprocess.sh to preprocess.
+Change directory to src and run preprocess.sh to preprocess.
-run src/main.py to reproduce.
+Change directory to src and run main.py to reproduce.